alescdb/nextcloud-folder/README.md

 # Nextcloud Folder

-A very simple and lightweigth GNOME extension to open [Nextcloud](https://nextcloud.com/) folder in one click.
+A very simple and lightweigth GNOME extension to open [Nextcloud](https://nextcloud.com/) folder in one click.<br/>
-Note that this extension assumes your [Nextcloud](https://nextcloud.com/) folder path in :
+Note that this extension assumes your [Nextcloud](https://nextcloud.com/) folder path in :<br/>
 `/$HOME/Nexcloud`

 ##